GluuFederation/docs-gluu-server-prod/docs/source/authn-guide/duo.md

 Follow the steps below to configure the Duo module in the oxTrust Admin GUI.

-1. Navigate to `Configuration` > `Manage Custom Scripts`.
+1. Navigate to `Configuration` > `Person Authentication Scripts`.
-2. Click on the `Person Authentication` tab.
-3. Scroll down to the Duo authentication script
+1. Scroll down to the Duo authentication script
 ![duo-script](../img/admin-guide/multi-factor/duo-script.png)

-4. Change the value of `duo_host` to your API
+1. Change the value of `duo_host` to your API

-5. Enable the script by ticking the check box
+1. Enable the script by ticking the check box
 ![enable](../img/admin-guide/enable.png)

 Now Duo is an available authentication mechanism for your Gluu Server.
 This means that, using OpenID Connect `acr_values`, applications can now request Duo authentication for users.